eakgun/cnn-multistep-timeseries-forecast/README.md

 ### Keras_lec.pptx
-This project has been used to give a special lecture to computer engineering students about the Keras framework.
+This project has also been used to give a special lecture to computer engineering students about the Keras framework.